orsonteodoro/gcf2/profiles/minmax-v1/README.md

 ## Requirements

-* CFI has LTO as mandatory requirement.
+* CFI has LTO as a mandatory requirement.
 * Security requires both Hardened GCC and Hardened Clang (Not available in distro but on oiledmachine-overlay)
 * Security requires -O1 and above for -D_FORTIFY_SOURCE=2